 From the beginning of U.S. History, companies have been publishing magazines, newspapers, books, art, and photographs, documenting America.
-Though we cannot possibly list all of the organizations who have left their mark on American History, several of these companies and publishers have “contributed” to the many pages of Legends of America.
-Throughout the website written words and illustrations appear that have been culled from newspapers such as the New York Times and the Tombstone, Arizona Epitaph; to magazines such as Frank Leslie’s Illustrated Newspaper and Harper’s Weekly; to art and photo publishing organizations.
+Though we cannot possibly list all of the organizations that have left their mark on American History, several of these companies and publishers have “contributed” to the many pages of Legends of America.
+Throughout the website, written words and illustrations appear that have been culled from newspapers such as the New York Times and the Tombstone, Arizona Epitaph to magazines such as Frank Leslie’s Illustrated Newspaper and Harper’s Weekly to art and photo publishing organizations.
 Other “contributors” include Federal organizations, such as the Farm Security Administration, The Federal Writers’ Project, and the National Park Service.

 Historic Publishers & Companies:

 Farm Security Administration (1937-1944) – The Farm Security Administration (FSA) was created in the Department of Agriculture in 1937.
-This was a New Deal programs designed to assist poor farmers during the Dust Bowl and the Great Depression.
-The program hired a number of photographers to document rural and urban conditions throughout the United States.
+This was a New Deal program designed to assist poor farmers during the Dust Bowl and the Great Depression.
+The program hired several photographers to document rural and urban conditions throughout the United States.

 Frank Leslie’s Illustrated Newspaper (1855-1922) – Often referred to as Leslie’s Weekly, this was a very popular illustrated literary and news magazine published in New York for a national audience.

 Harper’s Weekly (1857-1916) – An American political magazine based in New York City, it was published by Harper & Brothers and featured foreign and domestic news, fiction, essays on many subjects, and humor.